 A panel of federal drug experts found the risks of Risperdal too profound to justify its use in treating behavioral disorders in children, so use of the drug to treat ADHD and other behavioral disorders remains off-label despite approval of the drug for use in children’s schizophrenia and autism.

 Government regulators and attorneys general for 36 states and the District of Columbia settled a lawsuit in August 2012 in which they claimed that Johnson & Johnson illegally promoted off-label use of the drug in children before the FDA approved it for younger patients.
 The charges included paying physicians to give favorable speeches, paying for golf outings for doctors and giving bonuses to salespeople who marketed the drug to pediatric doctors.
 Doctors who promoted Risperdal for children were also rewarded by the drugmaker with lucrative consulting deals, according to the lawsuit.

-Hundreds of individual lawsuits have been filed against Johnson & Johnson by patients who say they experienced humiliation and psychological trauma from breast growth resulting from the drug.
+Hundreds of individual lawsuits have been filed against Johnson & Johnson by patients who say they experienced humiliation and psychological trauma from breast growth resulting from these drugs.
 The first of these lawsuits to be settled, in September 2012, was filed by Aron Banks, who suffered breast development as a boy while taking Risperdal from 2000 to 2004.
-His successful case may be a bellwether for the hundreds of other lawsuits that allege breast growth from Risperdal.
+His successful case may be a bellwether for the hundreds of other lawsuits that allege breast growth from Risperdal and Invega.

 Several similar cases have been settled since then.
 As Johnson & Johnson faces billion-dollar penalties from federal and state agencies and new evidence emerges in those cases, more former patients are likely to file Risperdal lawsuits.